 ('Synairgen' or the 'Company')

-Synairgen announces completion of recruitment into its Phase II Home-Based COVID-19 study of inhaled interferon beta
+Synairgen announces commencement of dosing in its international Phase III study of inhaled interferon beta in hospitalised COVID-19 patients

 For further enquiries, please contact: